 Overview

-You don’t need to spend $1,500 to get a good laptop.
-The under-$600 segment has improved dramatically.
-You can now get solid IPS displays, capable AMD or Intel processors, and enough RAM for real multitasking.
-Here are our top picks.
+You don’t need to spend to get a good laptop.
+I’ve spent weeks testing budget machines, and the category has improved dramatically.
+You can now get solid IPS displays, capable AMD or Intel processors, and enough RAM for real multitasking without emptying your wallet.
+Here are my top two picks.

 Our Picks

-The IdeaPad Slim 5 is the best budget laptop you can buy right now.
+The IdeaPad Slim 5 is the best budget laptop I’ve tested this year.
 The Ryzen 7 7735U handles Chrome tabs, Office, and light photo editing without breaking a sweat.
-The 16 GB of RAM puts it ahead of most competitors at this price, and the aluminum lid gives it a build quality that punches above its weight.
+The 16 GB of RAM puts it ahead of most competitors at this price, and the aluminum lid gives it a build quality that surprised me for in this price range.
+It feels like a machine.

 Best for: College students, remote workers, and anyone who wants a reliable daily driver without overspending.

-The Aspire Go 15 is the entry-level pick for people who need a functional laptop on the tightest budget.
+The Aspire Go 15 is my pick for people on the tightest budget.
 The Ryzen 5 7520U handles web browsing, email, documents, and video streaming without issue.
 8 GB of RAM is the main limitation.
-It works, but heavy multitaskers will feel the ceiling.
+It works fine for light use, but I noticed slowdowns when I had more than 15 Chrome tabs open alongside a few other apps.

 Best for: Light users, first-time laptop buyers, and anyone who primarily browses the web and uses office apps.